IBM/tnz/docs/macros.md

 See `examples/macros/logon.py` for an example of a user macro.

-A macro file name may not contain more than one period character.
 User macros which conflict with existing ZTI commands are ignored.